ga4gh/vrs/docs/source/terms_and_model.rst

 :ref:`Future Location and Interval types <planned-locations>` will enable other methods for describing where :ref:`variation` occurs.
 Any of these may be used as the Interval for Location.

+.. _interbase-coordinates:

+.. sidebar:: VR Uses Interbase Coordinates

+   **GA4GH VR uses interbase coordinates when referring to spans of sequence.**

+   Interbase coordinates refer to the zero-width points before and after :ref:`residues <Residue>`.
+An interval of interbase coordinates permits referring to any span, including an empty span, before, within, or after a sequence.
+See :ref:`interbase-coordinates-design` for more details on this design choice.
+Interbase coordinates are always zero-based.

 .. _SimpleInterval: